 Children need to be able to get on and off the bike themselves, and when they sit their feet should be flat on the floor with their knee bent.
 In theory the top end of the age range for the bike is 3 years old, by which time most kids are ready to move on to something with 2 wheels, but I was assured that it was actually tested up to 100kg if necessary.
 This was a bit of a relief for me, as I knew that Piglet’s older cousins would definitely want a turn on his little bike and I wouldn’t want to be worrying about them breaking it.

 Piglet took a shine to it straight away.
 I don’t think he really realised that it was for him to ride on, so for a while he was happy as larry pushing it around the kitchen.
 Although designed to look like a bike, the ToddleBike2 has 4 wheels so that it stays upright without any support.
 Piglet has been walking for quite a while now but he’s not always got the best balance, so a bike that supports itself means he’s got half a chance of riding on it.

 At first he wasn’t too keen on the idea of riding on it, so I took it round to my sisters house to see if watching his cousins would help him get the right idea.
 As soon as his cousin took a turn Piglet was all over him and the squabbles began!

 The Toddlebike2 has already taken a bit of a battering but it has withstood it well.
-They retail for £23.95 in Halfords which I think is really good value.
+They retail for £23.95 which I think is really good value.
 Since it is relatively inexpensive I won’t mind when Piglet is ready to leave Toddlebike2 behind and venture on to 2 wheels.